wgm/cerb-book/en/03-checklist/00-checklist.markdown

 If you stick with the defaults, this is the proposed workflow:

 * **Dispatch** catches all mail that isn't explicitly routed somewhere.
 Some companies prefer to have a human dispatcher assign work -- to verify support eligibility and route issues based on skillsets -- and this group is an easy way to achieve that.
-Because Cerb5 doesn't require incoming mail to always map to a group, the Dispatch group is also the best way to spot incoming e-mail addresses (like `billing@example.com`) that you may want to route directly to a particular group.
+Because Cerb5 doesn't require incoming mail to always map to a group, the Dispatch group is also the best way to spot incoming email addresses (like `billing@example.com`) that you may want to route directly to a particular group.
 * **Support** collects issues related to support: product support, customer service, FAQs, billing, etc.
 * **Sales** collects issues related to sales: leads, new orders, refunds, resellers, etc.